-Welcome to the February 2010 issue of the Global Washington newsletter.
+Welcome to the April 2010 issue of the Global Washington newsletter.
 If you would like to contact us directly, please email us.

 IN THIS ISSUE

 - Book Review: Enough: Why the World’s Poorest Starve in an age of Plenty

 - Changemaker: Mark Howard of Earthcorps

 - Featured Events

 Thanks to all of you for responding to our Membership Satisfaction and Recruitment Survey Report.
 This month we share with you the highlights and findings of our survey which we conducted in February of 2010.
 I am so pleased to find that Global Washington members are pleased with the value in their Global Washington membership.
 We learned that 97% of Global Washington member respondents reported that they benefit from membership.